 McMurtry, in an interview with Todd Starnes of Fox News, notes that it took him almost no time at all to browse the internet and discover that Sandmann was not guilty of anything whatsoever.
 Yet so-called working journalists were unable to do the same.
 This, of course, is because they did not care to find out the full facts on the matter.
 They had their view of events and they proceeded to weave their own “facts” to fit it.

 “It does seem that the media and a lot of the talking heads – comedians like Bill Maher, [Sen.] Elizabeth Warren [D-MA], other people – just went with the way they wanted to interpret things, and the way they wanted to interpret things was just not true,” McMurtry told Starnes.
 “By ignoring the truth that was immediately available to nearly everyone, they made false statements against my client that have damaged his reputation.”

 It truly is despicable.
 Our establishment media, a United States senator and many other prominent people rushed to join in on a rabid social media dogpile against a teenager without even pausing for breath to verify the accuracy of the accusations.
 “Imagine being the person subject to all of this hatred at age 16 … What they did to him is completely inexcusable.
 It’s a travesty and they all need to be punished and they need to pay a high price for what they did,” McMurtry said.

 Jill Abramson’s reputation has been tarnished, but with what lasting consequences?
 The fake news media masquerade will only end when the irresponsible fabricators who are involved face serious legal repercussions.
-Let’s hope a 16-year-old Kentucky youth is the wrecking ball their dissembling world so desperately needs.We value your comments!
-Please weigh in on our comment section below.
+Let’s hope a 16-year-old Kentucky youth is the wrecking ball their dissembling world so desperately needs.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com